Concentrated solar power: Efficiency

 The efficiency of a concentrating solar power system depends on the technology used to convert the solar power to electrical energy, the operating temperature of the receiver and the heat rejection, thermal losses in the system, and the presence or absence of other system losses; in addition to the conversion efficiency, the optical system which concentrates the sunlight will also add additional losses.

 Real-world systems claim a maximum thermal to electrical conversion efficiency of 23-35% for "power tower" type systems, operating at temperatures from 250 to 565 °C, with the higher efficiency number assuming a combined cycle turbine.
-Dish Stirling systems, operating at temperatures of 550-750 °C, claim an efficiency of about 30%, with the record solar-to-grid conversion efficiency of 31.25%, "the highest recorded efficiency for any field solar technology" set by Sandia in 2008, and a slightly slightly higher record of 31.4% solar-to-electric system efficiency reported by the U.S. Department of Energy.
+Dish Stirling systems, operating at temperatures of 550-750 °C, claim an efficiency of about 30%, with the record solar-to-grid conversion efficiency of 31.25%, "the highest recorded efficiency for any field solar technology" set by Sandia in 2008, and a slightly higher record of 31.4% solar-to-electric system efficiency reported by the U.S. Department of Energy.

 Due to variation in sun incidence during the day, the average conversion efficiency achieved is not equal to these maximum efficiencies, and the net annual solar-to-electricity efficiencies are 7-20% for pilot power tower systems, and 12-25% for demonstration-scale Stirling dish systems.